Life Insurance for Smokers

-- Preferred Smoker: this is a smoker who is otherwise in excellent health.
-But to qualify for this rating, you’ll also need a family history that’s free of major health issues.
+- Preferred Smoker: this is for individuals who smoke cigarettes but are otherwise in excellent health.
+To qualify for this rating, you’ll also need a family history that’s free of major health issues.

-- Standard Smoker: you’re a smoker, and while you’re not in excellent health, you’re not in poor health either.
+- Standard Smoker: you’re a smoker, not in excellent health but not in poor health either.
 For example, you may qualify for this rating if you are a smoker and are also overweight (but not obese) or have well-controlled hypertension.

 - Table Rating: this is the premium rating for those who have less than average health.
-It may apply if you are a smoker, and either have heart disease, diabetes, or a previous cancer diagnosis.
+It may apply if you are a smoker, and either have heart disease, diabetes, high blood pressure, or a previous cancer diagnosis.

-Each of the above ratings will have its own premium range, with preferred smokers getting the best pricing available.
+Each of the above ratings will have its own premium range, with preferred smokers getting the best rates available.

-Table rating will be for those who are higher risk, and the range of possible premiums will likely be unknown at the time of application.
+Table ratings apply to higher risk, and the range of possible premiums will likely be unknown at the time of application.
 It will be based on a complete evaluation of your health, with special pricing provisions for each risk factor.

-How to Get Cheap Life Insurance for Smokers
+How to Get Affordable Life Insurance For Smokers

 Even if you are a smoker, it may be possible to get lower rates using one or more of the strategies below: